 Antenatal Session Facilitators

-I began my relationship with the wonderful place that is the Pregnancy and Parents Centre about 10 years ago when I was pregnant with my first child.
+I began my relationship with the wonderful place that is the Pregnancy and Parents Centre in 2004 when I was pregnant with my first child.
 I found the place to be then as it is now; warm, welcoming and supportive of any choices we made as a family around birth and parenting.
 We went on to use many of the facilities and classes for our next two children too.

 Having practiced yoga before, I completed a course of study over two years (based at the PPC) learning about birth education, yoga for pregnancy and group facilitation.
 This all stood me in good stead for beginning to offer yoga sessions here and joining a team of experienced, guiding teachers.
 I still learn every day from all of the people I encounter and come to know at the PPC.
-During this time I also became involved in running a monthly homebirth support group, acting as a director at the centre, and offering birth doula services.
+During this time I also became involved in running a monthly homebirth support group, joining the board of trustees, teaching Active Birth workshops and also offering birth doula support.

-I have enjoyed being part of many families’ journeys as they become mothers and fathers; a hugely important time where women and men may learn of their strength, of their vulnerability, and of what is most important to them.
+I have enjoyed being part of many families’ journeys as they become parents; a hugely important time where many learn of their strength, of their vulnerability, and of what is most important to them.
 I hope that I can, in any small way, support this process and the varied choices of families.

 I am one of the Trustees and also run several weekly Yoga for Pregnancy groups and some of the Active Birth Workshops.
 I am a member of the Birth Project Group and co-facilitator of the Birth Educators course.